lsheng-mel/MOYB-technical-test/README.md

    ### Manual deployment
    ---

    1. Define the container with Dockerfile.
-This specifies what dependencies are included and what commadn to run.
+This specifies what dependencies are included and what command to run.
 The file looks like below   in my case:
       ```
       # user the node of version carbon
       FROM node:carbon